 Giving you a head start in the industry this course covers all the behind-the-scenes roles involved in backstage technical theatre and concert production.
 You will help run internal and external shows at our professional city-centre venue, the Sue Townsend Theatre, learning on the job to gain the skills you need to get work in this booming market.

-It is a two year course with students studying the Subsidiary Diploma in the first year before progressing into year two to complete the Extended Diploma.
-Students must pass year one to progress to year two.
+Our two year course starts by studying the Diploma in the first year before progressing into year two to complete the Extended Diploma.
+You must pass year one to progress to year two.
 The Extended Diploma carries UCAS points and universities recognise the qualification as a method of progressing to relevant degree courses.